Samsung/tizen-docs/docs/application/dotnet/guides/nui/styling-controls-with-xaml.md

 - orientation
 - padding

-You can find all the attributes and their details in [ViewStyle attributes](https://github.com/Samsung/TizenFX/blob/master/src/Tizen.NUI/src/public/BaseComponents/Style/ViewStyle.cs) page.
+You can find all the attributes and their details on [ViewStyle attributes](https://github.com/Samsung/TizenFX/blob/master/src/Tizen.NUI/src/public/BaseComponents/Style/ViewStyle.cs) page.

 In addition, styles can also be defined for the components with following states:
 - Normal